 If you want to get the most bang for your buck with traditional advertising, you’ll need a whole lotta bucks.
 That one ad you never forgot was because a brand spent enough money to guarantee you couldn’t avoid it in an all-out marketing barrage.
 But is remembering a tagline or jingle really valuable information?
 Outside of trivia game show scenarios, of course.

-Custom video productions can be a better value for your bottom line.
+A custom corporate video production can be a better value for your bottom line.
 If you’re a small business or your message is for a smaller audience, why spend to go big?
 You can achieve your goals with a thoughtfully-crafted video and a smart, strategic initiative.
 There are opportunities to save on production and spend more on a focused media plan to maximize your video’s potential.
 We even talked to our friends at Digital Third Coast about that.

 In addition to being a better value for your business, it’s more valuable to the folks watching.
 If they’re taking the time to watch, it ought to be time well spent.
 Telling a story, explaining a complex process, offering insight or showing the real-world benefits of a product or service creates true value for your audience.
 Selling does not.
 If you’ve provided all the pieces, you can trust them to make a more informed decision—because they’re actually more informed.